 (A New Year market of the past)

-I’d recommend particularly the market at Schönbrunn Palace (open until January 4th in 2024), thanks to the elegant imperial surrounds and a high standard of arts and crafts.
+I traditionally recommend the market at Schönbrunn Palace, thanks to the elegant imperial surrounds and a high standard of arts and crafts.

 Exhibitions and culture

-(Enjoy the last days of Renaissance tapestries at the KHM)
+(Enjoy the last days of the Rembrandt exhibition at the KHM)

 Many museums time their top exhibitions for the summer or Christmas visitor peaks.
 And the exhibitions at Christmas tend to extend into the early part of January to catch people staying in the city for the New Year.
 So be sure to check what’s on, particularly at the (art) museums.